fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ![Terraform PR comment](./assets/from-a-task-to-a-feature-workflow-description/terraform-pr-comment.png)

 > [!NOTE]
-> To inspect the Terraform Cloud run, you need to be logged in to the organization's Vercel account.
+> To inspect the Terraform Cloud run, you need to be logged in to the organization's Hashicorp account.
 Refer to [the secrets repo](https://github.com/fss-fmi/secrets/blob/main/credentials.md) for account credentials.

 ---